Speaking of HealthSmart decisions improve your winter healthFebruary 23, 2024

 All vaccines must be approved for licensing by the FDA before they can be used.
 FDA regulations for the development of vaccines help ensure their safety, purity, potency and effectiveness.
-Before a vaccine can be approved, highly trained FDA scientists and doctors evaluate results of studies on safety and effectiveness of the vaccine, and inspect vaccine manufacturing sites.
+Before a vaccine can be approved, highly trained FDA scientists and doctors evaluate the results of studies on the safety and effectiveness of the vaccine, and inspect vaccine manufacturing sites.
 These evaluations follow extensive testing by a vaccine's manufacturer.

 The U.S. has the safest vaccine supply in its history, according to the CDC.
 Its long-standing vaccine safety system ensures vaccines are as safe as possible.
 Learn more about how the vaccine safety process works.

 A natural infection might provide better immunity than vaccination, but serious risks exist.
 For example, a natural chickenpox, or varicella, infection could lead to pneumonia or encephalitis, a serious brain infection.
 A natural polio infection could cause permanent paralysis.
 A natural mumps infection could lead to deafness.
 A natural chickenpox or measles infection in a pregnant woman could lead to the development of serious congenital disabilities in her unborn baby or even to a miscarriage.
 Vaccination can help prevent these diseases and potentially severe complications.

 Vaccines don't just protect you.
 They also protect the people around you.